For Small Business

 Under the Obama administration, the regulatory situation in this county became stifling to just about every aspect of business in this country.
 In fact, according to the Heritage Foundation Index of Economic Freedom, when President Obama took office, the United States ranked 6th and we were 11th near the end of this presidency!
 Thousands of new rules and regulations are added each year and their cost to business is in the billions of dollars.
 (Politico Article 1-4-16: Obama Pushing Thousands of New Regulations in Year 8) And to make matters worse, some states and cities have rules, regulations, training and other licensure requirements that borderline on the completely ridiculous, creating "protected industries" and thus making it extremely difficult, if not impossible, for a small business person/entrepreneur to get started.
 Fortunately, being an experienced businessman, President Trump and his administration recognized how these regulations were needlessly strangling our economy and rapidly moved to reverse tens of thousands of Obama's insidious and punishing regulatory policies and these two organizations have had great success throughout the country getting many regulatory hurdles removed at the state level:

-The information, reports, forms, etc., on this website are all free and without any obligation whatsoever; I won't even ask for your e-mail.
+The information, reports, forms, etc., on this website are all free and without any obligation whatsoever.
 I provide all this as a service to my clients and the public.
 However, if you would like to make a small donation to support the website and keep all the good information coming, it would be most appreciated!
+I respect your privacy!
+I will not spam you, ask you for additional contributions, or sell any of your contact information to anyone else!